-Abstract and Vlog submission information
+Abstract submission information

 Authors are requested to familiarise themselves with the selection, notification, submission and style requirements below before submitting an abstract.